-The issue of public access to the existing facilities is separate from the mandatory dedication requirement.
-To address the public access issue, staff recommends that, no later than the time of DSP, the applicant shall determine whether there is to be any public use of the property subject to this PPS.
-If there is to be any public use, the plans should show either a parcel to be conveyed to the City of Hyattsville, or a public use easement on HOA Parcel B2 to the benefit of the City of Hyattsville, in order to ensure the general public continues to have access to the park facilities on the parcel.
-If an easement is granted in Parcel B2, the parcel should primarily serve to provide compensatory flood storage for the subject property as is shown on the plans, and the applicant should determine which areas of the parcel may be used by the public.
+At the time of DSP, the applicant may revisit the issue of whether there is to be any public use of the property, subject to this PPS.
+The DSP shall show the parcels shown on Applicant's Exhibit 26, or may adjust the parcels, if there is a need for adjustment based on further discussion with the City or the design of the DSP.
+The plans may also instead show a public use easement on HOA Parcel B2, to the benefit of the City of Hyattsville.
+If an easement is granted on Parcel B2, the parcel should primarily serve to provide compensatory flood storage for the subject property, as is shown on the plans, and the applicant should determine which areas of the parcel may be used by the public.
 If no easement is granted or property conveyed for the existing park facilities, the facilities will need to be removed or relocated.
+The options available to the applicant are contained in Condition 7 of this resolution.

-Note that if land is to be conveyed to the City, it need not be the entirety of Parcel B2.
-While six parcels are proposed and recommended for approval with this PPS, one or more additional parcels could still be conveyed out of Parcel B2 to the City following this PPS (and shown on the DSP) because conveyances to government agencies are exempt from the need to file a PPS, per Section 24-107(c)(5) of the Subdivision Regulations.
-The City of Hyattsville has indicated they may be willing to accept conveyance of one or more of these smaller parcels containing the existing park facilities.
-Any parcels conveyed should not contain the compensatory storage infrastructure to be installed by the applicant, or any other facilities which should be maintained by the HOA rather than the City.
+Note that any additional land to be conveyed to the City following this PPS would be exempt from the need to file a PPS, per Section 24-107(c)(5) of the Subdivision Regulations.
+Any parcels conveyed, however, should not contain the compensatory storage infrastructure to be installed by the applicant, or any other facilities which should be maintained by the HOA, rather than the City, unless specifically agreed to by the City.

-6. Bicycle/Pedestrian-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the sector plan, and the Subdivision Regulations to provide the appropriate pedestrian and bicycle transportation recommendations.
+9. Bicycle/Pedestrian-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the sector plan, and the Subdivision Regulations to provide the appropriate pedestrian and bicycle transportation recommendations.